 Procedure is a series of steps followed in a regular definite order.
 It is a series of actions conducted in a certain order or manner (Dawson and Mayhew, 2008).
 Safety procedure is a systematic and planned activity that aims at controlling and protecting individuals from injuries or harm.
 Safety procedures is a framework that allows a health worker to consistently identify and control safety risks, reduce the potential for accidents, help achieve compliance with safety legislation and continually improve its performance (Dawson and Mayhew, 2008).
 Safety procedures in work places according to Orikpete (2022) include hand washing; use of barriers (e.g., gloves, gown, cap, mask); care with devices, equipment and clothing used during care; environmental control (e.g., surface processing protocols, health service waste handling); adequate discarding of sharp instruments including needles; and patient’s accommodation in accordance with requirement levels as an infection transmission source.
 In this study procedure is a series of actions conducted by health workers in Ebonyi State general hospitals towards safety.

 Safety Procedure (SP) provides a systematic process to follow to ensure that all safety considerations and precautions are in place prior to starting the job.
 It may include sign off sheets, checklists, or other information designed to ensure that every reasonable precaution for the protection of the workers is in place.
-It also consist of: hand hygiene before and after every episode of patient contact, use of personal protective equipment, safe use and disposal of sharps, routine environmental cleaning, reprocessing of reusable medical equipment and instruments, respiratory hygiene and cough etiquette, aseptic non-touch technique, waste management and appropriate handling of linen.
+It also consists of hand hygiene before and after every episode of patient contact, use of personal protective equipment, safe use and disposal of sharps, routine environmental cleaning, reprocessing of reusable medical equipment and instruments, respiratory hygiene and cough etiquette, aseptic non-touch technique, waste management and appropriate handling of linen.
 Several hospitals have instituted standard precaution policies for all employees for all patients which include all the aspects of barrier use like hand washing, use of Personal Protective Equipment (PPE) like gloves, protective face and eye wear, gowns, protective apparel as well as patient placement and precautions when handling laboratory specimens.
 If a safety work place is not available, it is important that work does not proceed until the actual and potential hazards are identified and a course of action is determined and communicated to the workers by the supervisor in charge of the workplace (Ndu and Onyia, 2017).
-There are nine main components of Safety Procedure (SP) that are recommended and they include hand washing, use of protective barriers to prevent direct contacts, safe handling and disposal of sharps, safe decontamination of instruments and other contaminated equipments, environmental control, patient placement, patient resuscitation, cough etiquette and decontamination of soiled patient linens (Nwoga, Ajuba and Chime (2021).
+There are nine main components of Safety Procedure (SP) that are recommended and they include hand washing, use of protective barriers to prevent direct contacts, safe handling and disposal of sharps, safe decontamination of instruments and other contaminated equipment’s, environmental control, patient placement, patient resuscitation, cough etiquette and decontamination of soiled patient linens (Nwoga, Ajuba and Chime (2021).
 Hands have been reported to be the most common vehicle for microbial transmission, therefore hand washing reduces the number of potential infectious agents on the hands.
 Cunrui and Stack (2012) asserted that safety procedures such as hand washing are an important means of reducing the incidence of infectious agents in healthcare facilities.

 The use of Personal Protective Equipment’s (PPEs) reduces the HCWs risk of exposure to blood and body fluid by creating a physical barrier.
 Such protective barriers include (gloves, gown, cap, mask, protective eye wears, and face shields (Guide, 2011).
 Environmental control involves surface processing procedures and health waste handling and cleaning.
 This safety procedure involves routine cleaning of bed railings, patient examination tables and bedside tables with the assumption that they are contaminated.
 Respiratory hygiene and cough etiquette involves covering the mouth and nose when coughing or sneezing, hand hygiene after contact with respiratory secretions and spatial separation of persons with acute febrile respiratory symptoms (Nwoga, Ajuba and Chime, 2021).